 More details can be found on the Canadian Revenue Agency website.

 Toronto’s housing market is one of the most dynamic, with regular episodes of property prices and sales rising, stabilizing, or dropping.
-Part of your preparation to handle these eventualities should be to have your funds in a Canadian Bank ready to be put into use.
+Part of your preparation to handle these eventualities should be to have your funds in a Canadian Bank ready to be put to use.

 Remember, exchange rates do fluctuate often, not to mention the complexities and delays of transferring money into Canada from a foreign country.
 Given the nature of the real estate market, such happenings can easily ruin your plan.

 Usually, when presenting your offer to buy a property in Toronto, you’ll have to provide a deposit, which is usually 5%-10% of the purchase price of the property.
-That has to be done within 24 hours and in the form of a bank draft, money order or certified cheque in Canadian dollars and from a Canadian Bank.
+That has to be done within 24 hours and in the form of a bank draft, money order, or certified cheque in Canadian dollars and from a Canadian Bank.

-You’ll also require a reference letter from your bank, bank statements for the last three months, credit information, and tax returns to prove that you are able to pay the mortgage.
+You’ll also require a reference letter from your bank, bank statements for the past three months, credit information, and tax returns to prove that you are able to pay the mortgage.
 To gather all this information, some lenders will conduct interviews via email, phone, or fax.
 You’ll realize that these requirements vary from bank to bank and that some are stricter than others.

-As for the interest, both Canadians and non-residents are subjected to the same rates, provided one satisfies the mortgage eligibility criteria.
+As for the mortgage interest, both Canadians and non-residents are subjected to the same rates, provided one satisfies the mortgage eligibility criteria.